daizutabi/ivory/docs/tutorial/tuning.md

 ## Study from YAML file

 As a normal `Run`, a `Study` instance also can be created from a YAML file.
-For this, pass an extra keyword argument to the `client.create_experiment()` function.
-The key is the instance name (in this case `study`) and value is a YAML file name without the extension.
+Pass an extra keyword argument to the `client.create_experiment()` function.
+The key is the instance name (in this case `study`) and value is a YAML file name without its extension.

 ```python
 experiment = client.create_experiment('torch', study='study')